srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     This command should output there are 2 files within the directory.
 The `certGen.sh` is the helper bash script, and the `openssl_root_ca.cnf` file is the configuration file needed for generating the certificates with the helper script using OpenSSL.

-    ```text
+    ```bash
-    username@AZ-220-VM-EDGEGW:~/certificates$ ls
+    username@AZ-220-VM-EDGEGW:~/lab12$ ls
     certGen.sh  openssl_root_ca.cnf
     ```

-    Make note that the directory where you're running the script is located at `~/certificates`.
-This maps to the `/home/<username>/certificates` directory, where `<username>` is the user your logged into SSH with.
+    Make note that the directory where you're running the script is located at `~/lab12`.
+This maps to the `/home/<username>/lab12` directory, where `<username>` is the user your logged into SSH with.
 You will need to use this directory location later when configuring Azure IoT Edge to use the generated certificates.

 1. The `certGen.sh` helper script is run with the `create_root_and_intermediate` parameter to generate the root CA certificate and one intermediate certificate.
 Run the following command to do this: